geekyoswald/Android_/ovgu_exam_attendance_docs/01_problem_statement.md

 - Corrections are less transparent than structured digital records.
 - The process does not scale well in crowded or stressful exam environments.

+## MVP alignment

+The **minimum viable product** targets the same objectives with a deliberately small surface area: import a **participant list** (CSV), mark students present by scanning or manual lookup, show live counts of present versus not-yet-marked students, and produce a final CSV on export where **absent** means “no present record at export time.”
+Further capabilities documented elsewhere can be added after MVP.

 ## Objectives

 - Reduce the time needed to verify and mark each student.